Jones Fire (1999): Progression

-The fire was estimated to be 50% contained by the evening of October 17, and by October 19 it was 100% contained.
+The fire was estimated to be 50 percent contained by the evening of October 17, and by October 19 it was 100 percent contained.

-Impacts

-Damage
+Effects

 The Jones fire destroyed 954 structures, of which at least 128 were homes and the remainder either commercial structures or outbuildings.
 A further 37 structures were damaged.
 The fire damaged electrical infrastructure in the area, leaving many without power until October 19 and necessitating the replacement of 160 power poles.

-Casualties

 The fire led to one fatality when a volunteer firefighter from Junction City was struck by a firetruck along Highway 299 while responding to the incident on October 16.
 Then-Governor of California Gray Davis offered a statement of condolences.
 A Cal Fire investigation found that the command structure and communication issues were contributing factors in the incident.
-There were at least five injuries; four belonged to firefighters and one to a Bella Vista woman who was injured while helping her family evacuate, suffering 3rd degree burns.
+There were at least five injuries; four belonged to firefighters and one to a Bella Vista woman who was injured while helping her family evacuate, suffering third-degree burns.